huynhicode/design-system-guide/docs/intro.md

 Hi 👋, my name is Steph 👩🏻‍💻.

-I am a UX Designer & Engineer with a strong interest in Design Systems.
+I am a UX Designer & Engineer who is passionate about design systems, open source projects, and building beautiful & functional products.

 This is a portfolio project to showcase my skillset.

 ## About the project